SovGVD/uniteapi-php-blogs/README.md

 ## support APIs
  - livejournal (getArticle, postArticle, deleteArticle, getComments)
- - VK (getArticle, postArticle, deleteArticle, getComments) (currently post update is not work properly due to API issue)
+ - VK (getArticle, postArticle, deleteArticle, getComments)
+ - Facebook (postArticle (without update), getComments(limited)) (not standalone, required facebook sdk for php)

 ## how to use
 see code